beckadamtheinventor/symtree/README.md

 Performance tests are run with 2^23 (8388608) symbols added, located, and deleted.

-Each symbol key and value is of the format `var%X` where `%X` is set to the test loop counter represented in hexadecimal.
+Each symbol key is of the format `var%X` where `%X` is set to the test loop counter represented in hexadecimal, and each symbol value is a pointer to an 8-character string.
+Tree size with values accounts for each usage of the 8-character string, which will be higher than what task manager shows; in practice with unique strings per symbol this discrepancy is not the case.

 Note: the maximum number of symbols that can be safely addressed in 32-bit offset mode is 2^31 divided by the symbol tree size in bytes.
 I have not run a performance test for the 16-bit offset mode, because this is generally intended for embedded and lospec devices, and because the number of symbols it can fit takes an insignificant amount of time performance wise on any modern hardware.

 ## Library defaults (Intel i7-10700KF)

-Adding 2^23 symbols: 2.457 seconds.
+Adding 2^23 symbols: 2.225 seconds.

+Locating 2^23 symbols: 1.578 seconds.

-Locating 2^23 symbols: 1.705 seconds.
+Locating and setting 2^23 symbols: 1.404 seconds.

-Deleting 2^23 symbols: 0.925 seconds.
+Deleting 2^23 symbols: 0.882 seconds.

 Tree size without values: 4259842 kb.
 (4.06 gb)

-Tree size with values: 4341762 kb.
-(4.14gb)
+Tree size with values: 4333570 kb.
+(4.13gb)

 ## 32-bit offsets (Intel i7-10700KF)

-Adding 2^23 symbols: 1.966 seconds.
+Adding 2^23 symbols: 1.756 seconds.

+Locating 2^23 symbols: 1.498 seconds.

-Locating 2^23 symbols: 1.653 seconds.
+Locating and setting 2^23 symbols: 1.325 seconds.

-Deleting 2^23 symbols: 0.881 seconds.
+Deleting 2^23 symbols: 0.859 seconds.

 Tree size without values: 2228225 kb.
 (2.125 gb)

-Tree size with values: 2310145 kb.
-(2.203 gb)
+Tree size with values: 2301953 kb.
+(2.195 gb)